cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 ##  Data Collection and Data Services

 Data collection technology is the foundation of building data repository for network digital twin.
 Target driven mode should be adopted for data collection from heterogeneous data sources.
-The type, frequency and method of data collection shall meet the application of network digital twin.
+The type, frequency and data collection method shall meet the requirements of the network digital twin application.
 Whenever building network models for a specific network application, the required data can be efficiently obtained from the data repository.